-The outline of a body is drawn on a large sheet of paper, which is stuck onto the wall.
-This can be as simple as a drawing of a gingerbread man or the teacher can carefully draw around one of the participants lying on a roll of paper.
+In Role on the Wall, the outline of a body is drawn on a large sheet of paper, which is stuck onto the wall.
+This can be as simple as a drawing of a gingerbread man (download template below), or the teacher can carefully draw around one of the participants lying on a roll of paper.
 Alternatively you can project an image onto the paper and draw around the silhouette.

 Words or phrases describing the character are then written directly onto the drawing or stuck on with sticky notes.
 This drama technique can be carried out as a group activity or by individuals writing about their own character.
 You can include known facts such as physical appearance, age, gender, location and occupation, as well as subjective ideas such as likes/dislikes, friends/enemies, opinions, motivations, secrets and dreams.

 - You can vary the approach, for example known facts can be written around the silhouette, and thoughts and feelings inside

 - Key lines spoken by the character can be added